RENEE MONTAGNE, HOST:

-ISRAEL: Number one, because people are very concerned about their health care coverage.
+ISRAEL: Number one because people are very concerned about their health-care coverage.
 It's critical in here.
-And most people in here are on fixed income, Social Security.
-You know, where's the money going to come from if that safety net goes away?
+And most people in here are fixed income - Social Security.
+You know, where's the money going to come from, if that safety net goes away?

 ALLEN: That's a theme President Obama is only too happy to emphasize, especially Mitt Romney's support for Congressman Paul Ryan's plan that would cap Medicare benefits through a voucher program.